arlandfran/the-beginners-gambit/README.md

 - SVG animations - Some illustrations would benefit from animations and SVG's are relatively easy to animate using CSS animations.
 - SVG optimizations - SVG's can be further optimized by removing redundant SVG paths and serving SVG's with Gzip compression, improving page load times.

+## Technologies Used

+### Languages

+- HTML
+- CSS

+### Software

+- Figma - High-fidelity Wireframing
+- Visual Studio Code - Code Editor
+- Git - Version Control System
+- Github - Code Hosting Platform

+### Libraries / Frameworks

+- [Sharingbuttons.io](https://sharingbuttons.io) - Used for share buttons

+### Assets

+- All icons and illustrations were custom made using Figma.
+- Google Fonts - Used to import the fonts used for this project: Poppins and PT Serif.

 ## testing

 external links open in a new tab